apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 <li><code>roleProbe</code>: Defines the procedure which is invoked regularly to assess the role of replicas.</li>
 <li><code>switchover</code>: Defines the procedure for a controlled transition of leadership from the current leader to a new replica.
-This approach aims to minimize downtime and maintain availability in systems with a leader-follower topology, such as during planned maintenance or upgrades on the current leader node.</li>
+This approach aims to minimize downtime and maintain availability in systems with a leader-follower topology, such as before planned maintenance or upgrades on the current leader node.</li>
 <li><code>memberJoin</code>: Defines the procedure to add a new replica to the replication group.</li>
 <li><code>memberLeave</code>: Defines the method to remove a replica from the replication group.</li>
 <li><code>readOnly</code>: Defines the procedure to switch a replica into the read-only state.</li>
 <li><code>readWrite</code>: transition a replica from the read-only state back to the read-write state.</li>
 <li><code>dataDump</code>: Defines the procedure to export the data from a replica.</li>
 <li><code>dataLoad</code>: Defines the procedure to import data into a replica.</li>
-<li><code>reconfigure</code>: Defines the procedure that update a replica with new configuration.</li>
+<li><code>reconfigure</code>: Defines the procedure that update a replica with new configuration file.</li>
 <li><code>accountProvision</code>: Defines the procedure to generate a new database account.</li>
 </ul>
 <p>This field is immutable.</p>